 In 1995, the Naples historic center was named a UNESCO World Heritage Site and more travelers are booking flights to Naples to explore the energetic city.
 After the city sights, visitors can take in some of Naples’ culinary treasures including pizzas and fresh seafood.
 Music lovers will fly to Naples in June for the city’s biggest music festival, Neapolis, which features local and international artists.
 Need another reason to book Naples flights?
 Head to the city in September for the 10-day pizza festival and gorge on world-famous pizzas while listening to local music groups and entertainment.
 One thing is for certain about Naples, if the sights and sounds don’t seduce you, the aromas will.

-It’s a good idea to get a map of Naples’ bus terminal and schedules before you hop on your flight to Naples.
+Once you’ve settled in to your hotel and are ready to explore, you’ll find that it’s a good idea to get a map of the Naples bus terminals and schedules before venturing out.
 Stazione Centrale is the city’s central station, but the bus map provided at the station isn’t known for its accuracy.
-Doing a little homework ahead of time will help you get in and get out quickly.
+Doing a little homework ahead of time will help you get in and out quickly.
 Naples is considered the heart of southern Italian rail, so you won’t have any trouble getting around.
 The city is divided into four quarters.
-Despite its name, the so-called underground, Metropolitana, actually runs above ground, from Giunturco, which is just east of Stazione Centrale, through Piazza Garibaldi and Bagnoli to Pozzuoli.
+Despite its name, the so-called underground transport system, Metropolitana, actually runs above ground, from Giunturco, which is just east of Stazione Centrale, through Piazza Garibaldi and Bagnoli to Pozzuoli.
 You can buy a ticket at any station, ANM booth or tobacconist.
 While tickets are valid for unlimited travel on buses, trams, or the Metropolitana, they expire after one hour.
 Taxis are best found around taxi stands and piazzas; drivers rarely stop for fares on the street.
 Avoid catching a cab during times of heavy traffic, as the traffic delays could rack up your rate.
-Driving yourself in Naples sounds easier than it actually is, and high theft rates make mopeds difficult to hire.
+Driving on your own in Naples sounds easier than it actually is, and high theft rates make mopeds difficult to rent.